pypsa-meets-earth/pypsa-earth/doc/installation.rst

     Ensure Docker is installed on your system.

-2. You can use the link `here <https://code.visualstudio.com/download>`_ to install Visual Studio Code on your operating system.
+2. You can use the link `here (link to VSC) <https://code.visualstudio.com/download>`_ to install Visual Studio Code on your operating system.
 Ensure to select the most compatible file for your operating system.

-3. Install GitHub Desktop for your OS `here <https://desktop.github.com/download/>`_.
+3. Install GitHub Desktop for your OS `here (link to github desktop) <https://desktop.github.com/download/>`_.

 4. Clone the repository: